LIIK: The last of the offended – Russia’s first post-Putin diplomats

 Future foreign policy decision-makers’ experiences with the West diverge drastically from those of their predecessors.
 For diplomats of the Soviet era, the West was an enigma: personal exposure to it was all but non-existent, but professional contacts were of high value.
 To this day, retired ambassadors’ faces light up when they recall some breakthrough at complex negotiations decades ago.
 “We managed to agree,” they will say, beaming with pride.

-But, for the younger generations, the opposite is the case.
+But for the younger generations, the opposite is the case.
 Personal exposure to the West is now abundant, and often positive.
 “I was studying at Cambridge in 2014, and one day my dean invited me out to [check] no one was harassing me because I come from Russia,” states an interviewee born in 1992 who recalls his time there fondly.
 But, for today’s diplomats – unlike those of the Soviet era – professional breakthroughs with the West for are all but non-existent.
 One London-based diplomat relates, sadly: “The biggest thing in our bilateral agenda is to agree about visas for our own employees, and even that is not going very well.”
 Or take one government official, born in 1986, who worked on relations with Poland in 2009: “It was Putin’s personal order to be friendly with Poland.
 We travelled to Smolensk, to prepare the presidential visit, it really was very foggy there. … And later it all came to nothing,” he reflected, referring to the slump in Polish-Russian relations that started after Putin’s return to the presidency, in 2012.
-Today, Russian officials look to the Middle East, not the West, for examples of policy success stories – although even there the glory belongs more to the military than to diplomats, again showing how the MFA has been side-lined within Moscow’s institutional web.
+Today, Russian officials look to the Middle East, not the West, for examples of policy success stories – although even there the glory belongs more to the military than to diplomats, again showing how the MFA has been sidelined within Moscow’s institutional web.

-There is unlikely to be an automatic rise in Russia-West cooperation once the young generation takes over.
+There is unlikely to be an automatic rise in Russia-West co-operation once the young generation takes over.
 “The young have seen more [of the West], so they are less idealist about the West, unlike the Soviet people, for whom the West was a miracle,” says a young interviewee, born in 1980.
 Rather, evolving generational change appears to be drawing Russia away not just from its European dreams of the 1990s, but also – crucially – from its centuries-old fixation on the West.
 In the minds of many of Russia’s future power brokers, the world to come is a bleakly realist one that is of a piece with a maxim attributed to Alexander III: Russia’s only true allies are its army and navy.
 For the youngest Russian entrants into the world of diplomacy, the West is but one power in the world.
 It has not “offended” them, so there is little in the way of disillusionment with it.
-But, perhaps because of this and the young generation’s aversion to ideology and close scrutiny of conventional truths, there may be more opportunities for the two sides to become partners in future – working together to protect their own interests in a pragmatic way.
+But perhaps because of this and the young generation’s aversion to ideology and close scrutiny of conventional truths, there may be more opportunities for the two sides to become partners in future – working together to protect their own interests in a pragmatic way.

 [1] Figure from Nikolai Petrov, Chatham House, 25 October 2019.